riveSunder/yuca/docs/g_slide_002.md

 ### We could apply similar parsimony-based scrutiny to Lenia, SmoothLife, Larger-than-Life, and even anything more complicated to implement than the elementary cellular automata rule 110, the simplest universal CA I've heard of [^Co2004].
 Is it fundamentally worth building these more complicated systems?

-### One answer that I like to think about is the potential for artificial agents that learn and navigate obstacles in a physicaly consistent universe.
+### One answer that I like to think about is the potential for artificial agents that learn and navigate obstacles in a physically consistent universe.
 Early work from Hamon _et al._ [^Ha2022] gives us an idea of how that might look.

 <div align="center">
 <embed src="https://web.archive.org/web/20220611163325/https://developmentalsystems.org/sensorimotor-lenia/public/resultObstacle.mp4" autostart="false" height="300" width="300">